 John Showalter Founder: TightFistFinance

 Finally, the dreaded day came.
 One hour before layoffs began, a high-level manager pulled me into an office and offered me a new position within the company, safe from layoffs.
 I took it without hesitation.
-I would later find out my direct management line was fighting to save me amongst the chaos.
+I would later find out my direct management line was fighting to save me from the chaos.
 The following hours were tough.
 A conference room was set up near my cubicle, where they handed out layoff notices.
 For the next three hours, the room was a revolving door.
 We lost half our group in a matter of hours.

-So how did I position myself, so my management fought to save me?
+So, how did I position myself so my management fought to save me?

-- Make your boss’s life easier – your boss is directly responsible for your pay increases.
+3. Make your boss’s life easier – your boss is directly responsible for your pay increases.
 In my case, he tipped off upper management that I might be on the layoff list because he liked me and the work I performed for him.
 I always made his life easier and gave him numerous victories.
 This was his way of repaying me for making him look good throughout the years.

-"When You Stop Learning, You Stop Living" SkillShare Makes Learning Easy.
-Skillshare Is Our #1 Rated Learning Platform With Great Lessons On:★★★★★ Creating: Photography, Film-Making, Music, Graphic Design & Coding ★★★★★ Building: Leadership, Communication, Entrepreneurship & Marketing ★★★★★ Thriving: Personal & Professional Development, Productivity, Time Management "Skillshare is like Netflix for learning.
+"Skillshare is like Netflix for learning.
 I take a course every time I need a new skill.
 With over 30,000 courses to choose from, I always have something to learn."
-Barry D. Moore - Founder: GreatWorkLife.com |
+Barry D. Moore - Founder: GreatWorkLife.com

 3. Set Killer Career Goals